 CLU is fortunate to be able to offer this program, thanks to funding by the Hugh and Hazel Darling Foundation for applied scientific computing.
 The goal of these fellowships is to have students engage in research that is full-time, faculty-mentored, novel, and presentable outside the university.
 The quality of the mentoring from the faculty member is vital as the goal of these fellowships is to advance the students in their professional and personal development.
 Projects that are more independent in nature may be better suited for independent study projects.
 Projects across a broad range of disciplines are desired, but all must meet the criteria of being research.
 Up to 4 fellowships are available for this summer.

 - Nominated students may apply for approximately $5,000 that requires that the student participate in approximately 8 weeks of full-time mentored summer research with a CLU faculty member.
-Students will submit time sheets and will be paid biweekly.

 - Funds for approved “consumables” can be provided (up to $500).
 Consumables include printing costs, travel to special libraries, office supplies, chemicals, etc. Consumables do not include dining costs, books or films, payment for subjects or non-essential travel costs.
 All expenditures must be approved prior to purchase by the OURCS.